emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/eventbus.md

   The hexpansion manager emits these events after the firmware has finished handling the hexpansion being inserted or removed.
 For example, after the EEPROM filesystem has been mounted and a contained hexpansion app has been started.

-  In most cases you should listen for these events rather than `HexpansionInsertionEvent` / `HexpansionRemovalEvent`, because by the time `HexpansionMountedEvent` fires the hexpansion is fully ready to use.
+  In most cases you should listen for these events rather than `HexpansionInsertionEvent` and `HexpansionRemovalEvent`, because by the time `HexpansionMountedEvent` fires the hexpansion is fully ready to use.

   ```python
   from system.hexpansion.events import HexpansionMountedEvent, HexpansionUnmountedEvent